Chūkyō Television Broadcasting: Early history

 In 1964, six companies, Chukyo Television, Central Nippon Broadcasting, Tokai Radio, Nagoya Science Television, Aichi Television, and Nagoya Economy Television, applied to obtain the fourth private television license in Aichi Prefecture.
-Since the VHF channel (channel 7) in the Nagoya area was tested and found to have the potential to interfere with channels in other areas, the Postal Ministry decided to use the UHF channel for the fourth private TV station.
+Since the VHF channel (channel 7) in the Nagoya area was tested and found to have the potential to interfere with channels in other areas, the Ministry of Posts and Telecommunications decided to use the UHF channel for the fourth private TV station.
 However, TVs at that time required receivers to watch UHF programs.
 Therefore, compared with VHF TV stations, UHF TV stations were disadvantaged in terms of advertising business.
 At the same time, the then governor of Aichi Prefecture, Kuwahara Mikine, came forward to integrate the six companies that applied for the merger.
 In the end, these companies agreed to integrate Chukyo TV as the center.
 On November 1, 1967, Chukyo UHF TV received a preparatory license.
 On February 21, 1968, Chukyo UHF TV Station (Nakakyo UHF Television (中京ユー·エッチ·エフ·テレビ放送株式会社) held its founding meeting; the company was officially established on March 1.
 In terms of joining the network, Chubu-Nippon Broadcasting and Tokai Television Broadcasting had already established a very solid network relationship at that time, but Nagoya Broadcasting Network broadcast programs from both Nippon Television and NET at the same time (the ratio was 60% to 40%); therefore, Chukyo UHF TV decided to affiliate with NET, but also broadcasts programs from NTV and Tokyo Channel 12.
 On March 10, 1969, Chukyo UHF TV station began its test broadcasts.

 On April 1, 1969, Chukyo UHF TV officially launched, becoming the first UHF wide-area TV station in Japan.
 At the time of the broadcast, the start time of the station was 9:30 in the morning, and the closing time was at midnight, totalling 14 hours and 30 minutes every day.
 29.7% of the programs broadcast during the day were color programs, and 62.4% of the nighttime programs were color programs.
 On April 1 of the following year, Chukyo UHF TV changed the company name to Chukyo TV as the station joined NET's All-Nippon News Network that same day.
 Popularizing UHF signal receivers was one of the most important business issues of Chukyo UHF TV at that time.
 Thanks to the popularization activities of Chukyo TV, in January 1971, the penetration rate of UHF viewing equipment in Aichi, Gifu, and Mie prefectures exceeded 80%.
 In the same year, the proportion of Chukyo TV's program sources was NET TV, 58%, NTV, 25.1%, and Tokyo Channel 12, 16.9%.